Chromecast with Google TV is the streaming device's biggest upgrade yet: Hands-on

 The streamer comes in three colors -- snow white, sunrise pink and sky blue, the version I used -- and like prior models it's designed to tuck behind your television, out of sight.
 Power is also now delivered through USB-C as opposed to Micro-USB.

 I wasn't able to test Google Stadia, the company's streaming video game platform, because it's not available on the Chromecast with Google TV at launch.
-Google says it will be adding support for Stadia "in the first half of 2021," and for now is recommending that those who want to play Stadia on a TV pick up the Chromecast Ultra, which is still $69 (£69, AU$99) but lacks a remote or the Google TV interface.
+Google says it will be adding support for Stadia "in the first half of 2021," and for now is recommending that those who want to play Stadia on a TV pick up the Chromecast Ultra, which remains on sale as part of Google's $100 Premiere Edition, bundled with a controller.

-The regular Chromecast, which also lacks a remote and the Google TV software, and can only stream up to 1080p HD, remains available for $30 (£25, AU$59).
+The regular Chromecast, which lacks a remote and the Google TV software and can only stream up to 1080p HD, remains available for $30 (£25, AU$59).

 A change in vision